MBentleyNetlify/Netlify/site/content/post/10-do-you-wanna-build-a-redirect.md

 https://hire-marvin.bentleyfamily.us/netlify/and+all+the+things+in+between

-Oh, and check out my band (or not, but can I have credit for it working? :D):
+Oh, and check out my band (or not, but can I have credit for it working in the context of this assignment? :D):

 https://hire-marvin.bentleyfamily.us/netlify/https%3A%2F%2Fwww.youtube.com%2Fwatch%3Fv%3D0fLRMU-khK8

 ## In closing...
 Thank you very much for the assignment - this was great experience!
-I excited to speak with you further!
+I am excited to speak with you further.